Enoch2090/VE280_Testcases/p1/README.md

     $ ./p1 < testcase.in >>t.out
     $ diff t.out testcase.out
     ```
 3. For any difference in output located at line 2n, see for the testcase n.
+To ensure your output aligns with `testcase.out`, do put `endl` after the prompts and the outputs.